-- Our Angels Are Different: Strictly spoken, there are no demons or angels in the usual sense in Splittermond, but the Gods use servants from their plane to punish, reward etc. mortals, if they are more like demons or angels depends on the gods and what said god uses them for.
+- Our Angels Are Different: Strictly speaking, there are no demons or angels in the usual sense in Splittermond, but the Gods use servants from their plane to punish, reward etc. mortals, if they are more like demons or angels depends on the gods and what said god uses them for.

-- Our Orcs Are Different: While the Orcs of Loracis, have some similarities to tolkinesque Orcs, like beeing Always Chaotic Evil for example and in their appearence,they are far closer to insects in that they they are born by a queen who creates diffrent orcs specifically for diffrent jobs, those are quite diffrent in intelligence, strength and appearence.
-On top of that they hate everything that is not orcish and if they are in a place for a certain time, flora and fauna themselves become more orc like.
+- Our Orcs Are Different: While the Orcs of Loracis have some similarities to tolkienesque Orcs, like being Always Chaotic Evil and in their appearance, they are far closer to insects in that they they are born by a queen who creates different orcs specifically for different jobs, those are quite different in intelligence, strength and appearance.
+On top of that, they hate everything that is not orcish and if they are in a place for a certain time, flora and fauna themselves become more orc-like.
 In fact they come from the fairy lands, but where kicked out by the other fairies long time ago.

 - Portal Network: Lorakis, a continent that is as big as Asia and Europe combined, has eleven so-called moon portals, that can be used as shortcuts do get from one end of Lorakis to another in a matter of days instead of well over a year.
 Two of these portals are connected by a path through the fairy world with five pathways overall, each opens for roughly a week per month.
 While these pathways are much shorter then what you would have to travel in the mortal world, they can also be quite dangerous as hostile fairies will try to lure you away from those paths to make you lose your way in the fairy world or the pathways themselves are dangerous.
 One of them is filled with dangerous monsters, while another is the ultimate survival experience.
 Only the Path connecting the empires of Selenia and Kintai is rather safe.
 The portal guild provides, against a reasonable fee, travellers with trustworthy guides that help people to travel between the portals in a safe way.